Driving on Route 66 from Kingman to Oatman in Arizona

 Route 66 travel kiosk between Kingman and Oatman

-Cool Springs ... cabins and tasty foods ... between Kingman and Oatman
+Cool Springs ... cabins, tasty foods, gift shop and museum ... between Kingman and Oatman

 For more Cool Springs information, history, museum gifts and more, visit www.Route66CoolSpringsAz.com and Cool Springs on Facebook

 Green pickup truck ready to roll on Route 66 between Kingman and Oatman